 We know this latest prototype is for the GT3 because of signature elements like the dual exhaust tips mounted at the center of the rear fascia, plus the center-lock wheels and huge carbon-ceramic brake rotors.
-The prototype also features the 992 generation's wide body design, which will also be used on all-wheel-drive models.
+The prototype also features the 992 generation's sexy wide body.

-We can also see that the front fascia sports larger intakes to those on prototypes for the basic Carrera.
+We can also see that the front fascia sports larger intakes to those on the entry-level Carrera.
 And at the rear is an oversized rear wing that should feature a more refined design on later prototypes.